Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Exploration

 \paragraph{Smallest Enclosing Hypersphere~(Figure~\ref{fig:SEH})} The smallest enclosing hypersphere metric is a purely spread-focused metric that identifies the hypervolume of the smallest hypersphere that encloses all generated samples.
-Proposed by~\cite{pavoine2005measuring} for novelty measurement, the calculation is nontrivial for high-dimensional data and is often approximated to reduce cost~\cite{brown2019quantifying}.
+Originally proposed for novelty measurement~\cite{pavoine2005measuring}, the calculation is nontrivial for high-dimensional data and is often approximated to reduce cost~\cite{brown2019quantifying}.
 Smallest enclosing hypersphere is highly sensitive to relative scaling between parameters.
 It also makes a convexity assumption and is sensitive to outliers.

-\paragraph{Convex Hull~(Figure~\ref{fig:CH})} The convex hull is another spread-focused metric defined as the smallest convex set that includes a set of generated samples.~\cite{podani2009convex} discusses the application of convex hulls to diversity measurement.
-The total hypervolume enclosed within the generated set's convex hull is a common metric for diversity. \cite{brown2019quantifying} found convex hull to agree with human assessment of novelty in small low-dimensional design problems, compared to competing metrics.
-Like smallest enclosing hypersphere, convex hull makes a convexity assumption and is often sensitive to outliers.
+\paragraph{Convex Hull~(Figure~\ref{fig:CH})} The convex hull is another spread-focused metric defined as the smallest convex set that includes a set of generated samples.
+The total hypervolume enclosed within the generated set's convex hull is a common metric for diversity~\cite{podani2009convex}.
+Brown \& Mueller~\cite{brown2019quantifying} found the convex hull to agree with human assessments of novelty in small low-dimensional design problems, compared to competing metrics.
+Like the smallest enclosing hypersphere, the convex hull makes a convexity assumption and is often sensitive to outliers.

 \paragraph{DPP Diversity Score~(Figure~\ref{fig:DPP})} Determinantal Point Processes (DPP) can be used in conjunction with distance metrics to evaluate a diversity score of a generated sample set.
 DPPs calculate a score based on the eigenvalues of a matrix constructed using distances between points from a generated sample set~\cite{kulesza2012determinantal}.
+The determinant operation in linear algebra computes the volume of a parallelepiped formed by vectors.
+When evaluating the diversity of a set of items using a DPP, one essentially looks at the volume in the feature space that these items span.
 Like entropy, DPP diversity captures both uniformity and spread.
 The benefit of DPP is its ease of calculation for high-dimensional data, as it only requires a positive-semidefinite kernel as an input.
-However, it is also sensitive to design duplicates, as the determinant collapses to zero when any of the eigenvalues is zero.
+However, it is sensitive to design duplicates, as the determinant collapses to zero when any of the eigenvalues is zero.
+We caution that DPP diversity is highly nonlinear and small relative changes in score may imply sizeable changes in diversity.